-Limit Marine Pollution from Fishing VesselsCommission members, Co-operating members and participating territories are encouraged to become parties to MARPOL.CMM 2017-04 (Implementation will be from 1 January 2019)Fishing VesselsVessels will prohibit the discharge of any products containing plastics and polystyrene in the WCPFC Convention Area. (does not include fishing gear)CCMs are also encouraged to prohibit their fishing vessels from discharging into the sea - oil, fuel products, oily residues, garbage including fishing gear, (recoverable FADs and nets are not included) food & domestic waste,CMM 2017-04 (Implementation will be from 1 January 2019) MCS Measure Observer Notes Reference incinerator ashes, cooking oils and sewage (except sewage permitted under international instruments) Observers are asked to note the discharge of any products into the sea and report it on the Limit Marine Pollution from Fishing Commission members, Co-operating members and participating territories are encouraged to become parties to MARPOL.
-Fishing Vessels will prohibit the discharge of any products containing plastics and polystyrene in the WCPFC Convention Area. (does not include fishing gear) CCMs are also encouraged to prohibit their fishing vessels from discharging into the sea - oil, fuel products, oily residues, garbage including fishing gear, (recoverable FADs and nets are not included) food & domestic waste, incinerator ashes, cooking oils and sewage (except sewage permitted under international instruments) Observers are asked to note the discharge of any CMM 2017-04 (Implementation will be from 1
+MCS Measure Observer Notes Reference Limit Marine Pollution from Fishing Vessels Commission members, Co-operating members and participating territories are encouraged to become parties to MARPOL.
+Fishing Vessels will prohibit the discharge of any products containing plastics and polystyrene in the WCPFC Convention Area. (does not include fishing gear) CCMs are also encouraged to prohibit their fishing vessels from discharging into the sea - oil, fuel products, oily residues, garbage including fishing gear, (recoverable FADs and nets are not included) food & domestic waste, incinerator ashes, cooking oils and sewage (except sewage permitted under international instruments) Observers are asked to note the discharge of any products into the sea and report it on the appropriate forms.
+CMM 2017-04 (Implemented on 1 January 2019)